-In years 7 and 8 the creative technologies foundation curriculum introduces and develops the essential skills such as, researching, problem solving, planning, generating ideas, developing ideas and evaluating, all of which students will need to thrive and succeed in all areas of creative technologies, should they choose to study these at greater depth through years 9 -11.
-At greater depth students are introduced to all material areas, the working properties of these materials, manufacturing processes and their wider implications on the world around us.
+In Year 7 and 8 the Creative Technologies foundation curriculum introduces and develops the essential skills such as, researching, problem solving, planning, generating ideas, developing ideas, using CAD and evaluating, all of which students will need to thrive and succeed in all areas of Creative Technologies, should they choose to study these at greater depth through Year 9 - 11.
+At greater depth, in Engineering design students are introduced to all material areas, the working properties of these materials, manufacturing processes and their wider implications on the world around us.
 Over time the work of others is considered in terms of how this may influence design thinking.
-Building on this students are introduced to computer aided design and technical drawing requirements in order to bring their thinking through the development phase and into production.
+Building on this, students are introduced to computer aided design and technical drawing requirements in order to bring their thinking through the development phase and into production.

-How do you sequence the curriculum so that new knowledge and skills builds on what has been taught before?
+How do you sequence the curriculum so that new knowledge and skills build on what has been taught before?

-The curriculum has been carefully and thoughtfully sequenced to ensure that firstly through years 7 and 8 all students development the essential practical skills they will need should they choose to study a creative technology subject at greater depth in years 9-11.
-The Technology curriculum delivers knowledge and builds on this through a series of design and make tasks, in order to allow students to develop an understanding of knowledge application in a wide range of contexts.
-The culmination of the 5 year journey will require all students to draw upon the extensive range of knowledge and skills to independently design and make a fully functioning product.
+The curriculum has been carefully and thoughtfully sequenced to ensure that firstly through Year 7 and 8 all students development the essential practical skills they will need, should they choose to study a Creative Technology subject at greater depth in Year 9-11.
+The Engineering curriculum delivers knowledge and builds on this through a series of design and make tasks, in order to allow students to develop an understanding of knowledge application in a wide range of contexts.
+The culmination of the five year journey will require all students to draw upon the extensive range of knowledge and skills to independently engineer a fully functioning product.